LAPD Metropolitan Division: In popular culture

-SWAT units as a whole became well-known in the 1975 television series S.W.A.T., which featured a SWAT unit loosely based on LAPD SWAT.
+SWAT units as a whole became well known in the 1975 television series S.W.A.T., which featured a SWAT unit loosely based on LAPD SWAT.
 In 2003, a film adaptation of the series starred Samuel L. Jackson, Colin Farrell and LL Cool J and was directed by Clark Johnson.
-In 2017, CBS created a new S.W.A.T. television series based on the 1975 series and the 2003 movie, starring former Criminal Minds star Shemar Moore; unlike its predecessor, the new series established that the unit depicted is LAPD SWAT.
+In 2017, CBS created a new S.W.A.T. television series based on the 1975 series and the 2003 movie, starring former Criminal Minds star Shemar Moore; unlike its predecessor, the series establishes that the unit depicted is LAPD SWAT.

 The SWAT series of computer games, created by Sierra Entertainment and developed by Vivendi Universal and Irrational Games, started off as an interactive film follow-up to the Police Quest series, which was narrated by retired LAPD Chief Daryl Gates.
 The SWAT series then continued as a real-time strategy game, and then three first-person tactical shooters similar to the Rainbow Six series.
-All mainline entries in the series featured the LAPD SWAT and endorsements from the LAPD except SWAT 4, which was set in a fictional East Coast city.
+All mainline entries in the series featured the LAPD SWAT except SWAT 4.

+In the first person tactical shooter video game Ready or Not developed by VOID Interactive, D Platoon of LSPD (a fictional counterpart of Los Angeles police department) is featured as the main playable faction.

+In The Rookie, both SWAT and Tactical Response Teams (only referred to as Metro) are prominently featured within the series.
+K-9 and Mounted units also make appearances.